 Blood is also seen to accumulate in the 2nd part of the duodenum on delayed images.

-Approximately 50% of the right kidney and right adrenal does not demonstrate any contrast enhancement, consistent with renovascular injury, although this is not directly visualised.
+Approximately 50% of the right kidney and right adrenal does not demonstrate any contrast enhancement, consistent with renovascular injury, although this is not directly visualized.

-There is extensive retroperitoneal haematoma, which extends across the midline, and to the left anterior pararenal space.
+There is extensive retroperitoneal hematoma, which extends across the midline, and to the left anterior pararenal space.